Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [Nature podcast](https://www.nature.com/nature/articles?type=nature-podcast): Summaries of the latest splashy scientific papers from the World's preeminent scientific journal - not always about biotechnology, but often

 ### Other
-- [Biotech Clubhouse](https://www.clubhouse.com/club/biotech-clubhouse) on the [Clubhouse app](https://www.clubhouse.com/): Essentially a live podcast that takes place (almost) every Sunday at 10PM CET / 4PM ET and runs for about 2 hours, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian) and [Daphne Zohar](https://twitter.com/daphnezohar).
+- [Biotech Clubhouse](https://www.clubhouse.com/club/biotech-clubhouse) on the [Clubhouse app](https://www.clubhouse.com/): Essentially a live podcast that takes place (almost) every Sunday at 10PM CET / 4PM ET and runs for 1-2 hours, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian) and [Daphne Zohar](https://twitter.com/daphnezohar).
 The format is usually a recap of weekly news, followed by discussion with a guest then audience Q&A. The guests and discussions are consistently high quality, and interesting people from the audience often drop in to ask questions or share their perspectives

 ### Books
 For such a systemically important industry, there's not as many books written about biotech and biopharma as you might think - especially when you exclude ones written for a lay audience.
 Here are some of the best: